SecureWorld conferences blend world-class keynotes, breakout sessions, small group discussions, and opportunities to earn CPE credits.

 Participating sponsors will announce their Dash for Prizes winners.
 Must be present to win.

-- Canary TrapBooth: TBD
+- Canary TrapBooth: 340

 Canary Trap is a recognized industry leader in offensive security, security advisory and assessment services.
 Founded by ethical hackers and certified security experts who share in the common goal of protecting organizations from becoming a victim of the next cyber-attack.